postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-compile-time.md

 To make another package available in compile-time code:

 1. Make sure that this package targets .NET Standard 2.0.
-2. Make sure that the package is included in the project.
+2. Ensure that the package is included in the project.
 3. Edit your `.csproj` or `Directory.Build.props` file and add the following:

 ```xml